nrv-ous/Hydroxide/README.md

   Join the <a href="https://discord.gg/KKpsYDK">Discord server</a> for up-to-date news about Hydroxide!
 </p>
 <p align="center">
   Warning: Hydroxide is not complete.
-Currently the only working feature is the RemoteSpy.
 Please report bugs at the Discord server or make a GitHub issue.
 </p>

 ## Script